 Is CBD Legal?

-At the time of this writing, CBD that comes from cannabis is a Schedule I controlled substance in the United States.
-Epidiolex (prescription CBD oil) is a Schedule V controlled substance.
-This means that, regardless of state laws, CBD is federally not legal to possess or use without a prescription.
+At the time of this writing, CBD is in a legal “grey area” in many US states.
+There are laws that allow for the sale of low-THC (0.3%) hemp and some states have legalized cannabis entirely.
+But marijauna remains on the Schedule I, prohibited list of controlled substances at the federal level.
 However, the law is being widely & openly disregarded.
 CBD companies and small retail merchants are doing a brisk business & openly selling and shipping CBD products in 50 states.
 There have been few high profile arrests or prosecutions of CBD vendors.
-However, the attorneys advising major nationwide supplement retailers like Costco & Whole Foods tell them not to sell CBD because their opinion is that it’s not legal.
+However, the attorneys advising major nationwide supplement retailers like Costco & Whole Foods tell them not to sell CBD because their opinion is that it’s not completely legal.

 Unless you are sure you are in an area where you know cannabis possession is 100% tolerated by the local authorities, you should be discreet and should not consume CBD in public.